Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

 Power and Conspiracies of the House of Dou

-Soon, the House of Dou included a powerful empress dowager, an excellent marshal who was in charge of the army, some royal princesses, and lots of noble lords.
+Soon, the House of Dou included a powerful empress dowager, an excellent marshal in charge of the army, some royal princesses, and many noble lords.

-While, on the other side, was the lonely teenager emperor Liu Zhao; he had no idea of who, among his officials, were loyal to him, or to the House of Dou.
+While on the other side was the lonely teenage emperor Liu Zhao; he had no idea who among his officials was loyal to him or the House of Dou.

-Though his ancestors tried very hard to avoid the powerful clan of empress dowager’s, this still happened inescapably.
+Though his ancestors tried very hard to avoid the powerful clan of the empress dowager, this still happened inescapably.

-The powerful and contributive general Dou Xian (? — 92), brother of the Empress Dowager Dou, was an exceptional marshal but an arrogant person.
+The powerful and contributive general Dou Xian (? — 92), brother of Empress Dowager Dou, was an exceptional marshal but arrogant.

 Bronze Artifact of Han Dynasty with Inlaying Gold and Silver that used to Press Sitting Mat — Hebei Museum (Photo by Dongmaiying)